Recently updated on October 28th, 2022 at 10:25 pm

-First time the word musette appeared was the name of an musical instrument.
-It appeared in the 13th century, so long before the invention of the accordion.
+The first time the word musette appeared was the name of a musical instrument.
+It appeared in the 13th century, long before the invention of the accordion.

 It was kind of a big bagpipe used in balls.

 Replaced in balls by the accordion at the turn of the 20th century, the name “musette” has remained associated with a style of music that evokes poetry and freedom.

 Later, the Auvergnats play an improved kind of bagpipe which they call the cabrette.

 The cabrette does not have a mouthpiece and the necessary air is stored in a tank made from the skin of a young goat, also called “cabri”, hence the name of the instrument.
 The cabrettist operates a bellows under his right elbow to provide the air.

 The Auvergnats came to settle in Paris from 1800 to make a living and good businessmans, they opened cafe-charbons that they animate to the sound of the cabrette.
 This is the start of the Parisian Balls.

 From 1880, the Italians in turn arrived in Paris.
 Auvergnats accustomed to animate their balls to the sound of their cabrette hardly appreciate that the Italians insist on joining them with what the Auvergnats call “their vulgar accordion”!
 Confrontation is inevitable.

 Many fights break out.
 It’s the war between the two communities.
 Some even change their names to go unnoticed on one side or the other.

 Here you can see a picturesque scene from that time.